retroj/digistar-mode/README.md

 The contents of the generated LIS file will be shown in the *Digistar Lis* buffer in a non-selected window, and if a temporary file was created, both the temporary file and its associated LIS file will be automatically deleted.

-When playing a region, relative paths will be resolved."
+When playing a region, relative paths will be resolved.

 ### C-c C-r digistar-time-record-mode